Common Myths About Allergy and Asthma Exposed

 Older sedating antihistamines have been available for decades.
-Their only advantage is that they are inexpensive.
+The only advantage is that they are inexpensive.
 They often cause drowsiness and interfere with people's ability to drive or operate machinery safely.
-Their impact is even more dangerous when alcohol is consumed as well.
-Adults using sedating antihistamines often find it difficult to think clearly, elderly patients may get confused and children often become sleepy or irritable in class.
-It is therefore important to check medication labels and to consult a pharmacist or doctor before you consider using these medicines.
+Their impact is even more dangerous when alcohol is consumed.
+Adults using sedating antihistamines often find it difficult to think clearly, elderly patients may get confused, and children often become sleepy or irritable in class.
+It is therefore important to check medication labels, and to consult a pharmacist or doctor before you consider using these medicines.

-Reality: Contact with a trace amount of peanut can be fatal for a peanut allergic individual, if they are extremely sensitive to peanuts.
+Reality: Contact with a trace amount of peanut can be fatal for an extremely sensitive peanut allergic individual.

-Reality: Damp houses have higher mould content than dry homes and indoor mould is a common cause of perennial allergic rhinitis, sinusitis, bronchitis as well as asthma.
+Reality: Damp houses have higher mould content than dry homes, and indoor mould is a common cause of perennial allergic rhinitis, sinusitis, bronchitis and asthma.

 ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.